dreamos82/Arduino-MouseGlove/README.md

 #define DELTA_VALUE 5
 ```

-You must launch the client 5 or 10 second after you plugged in your arduino.
+You must launch the client after the led L on arduino is turned on.
 You just need to type:

     # ./pointermouse

-if the device fail to open, you can specify the device name of your arduino, so in that case you must type (assuming that your arduino is plugged on ttyACM4):
+if you want to use de default device, or you can specify the device name of your arduino, in that case you must type (assuming that your arduino is plugged on ttyACM4):

     # ./pointermouse --device /dev/ttyACM4

-If you don't provide a --dvice option a default device will be choosen (defined in client/pointermouse.h).

 WARNING: This project is intended as an experiment with arduino accelerometer, then it is not intended to work perfectly,
 or to be finished.